 I’m also going to subsequently gather data from the past 6 months from some popular social media accounts that I do not manage and track the number of Likes against the number of hashtags used.

-I choice these 3 as they are leaders in social media advice, especially Instagram.
+I chose these 3 as they are leaders in social media marketing advice, especially Instagram.
 They post regularly enough to have a hearty sample size for me to measure.

 After manually counting the number of Likes and hashtags for nearly 1000 Instagram posts for these accounts here are the results.

 On the accounts I own and tested there was a bit of a variance.
 With 8 hashtags, 10 hashtags and 6 hashtags having the highest number of Likes depending on the account.
 So no clear winner.

 Let’s see how the experts in social media did regarding the number of likes per hashtag: